TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/graphql-playground.md

 #### Contents of the logs

-There are four levels (categories) of log: `Info`, `Debug`, `Warning`, and `Error`, and each log belongs to one of these levels.
+There are four levels (categories) of logs: `Info`, `Debug`, `Warning`, and `Error`, and each log belongs to one of these levels.

-The first columnof the table displays the colour-coded `“level”` property of the log.
+The first column of the table displays the colour-coded `“level”` property of the log.
 A log should never be absent of a level.
 The second column displays the log `“msg”` (message) property, if any.
 The third column displays the `“mw” `(middleware) property, if any.

 #### Expansion/collapse of Request Logs